RichardFranksComputer/fdny_info/livesplit/readme.md

 Automated ASL file generation for FDNY Firefighter speedruns.

+I have no idea how to use LiveSplit or if the way I'm doing this is functional.
+This will be updated as I continue.

 ## Quick Start - Editing in GitHub

 **To add/modify maps or change split behavior:**